Created on

 Long-Term Resolution (as of 12/02/2024):

 The problem is under active investigation as part of Known Issue #1097642.
 Fixes are being assessed as part of new IPS Engine builds for v7.0, v7.2, v7.4, and v7.6 at this time.
-The issue has been fixed on the following IPS Engine interim versions:
+According to development, the issue has been fixed starting with the following IPS Engine versions:

-• Note that IPSE 7.0353 is scheduled for a phased rollout via FortiGuard Distribution Network starting from November 19th, 2024, which means that FortiGates running FortiOS 7.2.0 and later 7.2 patch releases will automatically receive this IPS Engine build throughout November (refer to CSB-241115-1 on the Fortinet Support site for further information).
+- Note that IPSE 7.0353 is scheduled for a phased rollout via FortiGuard Distribution Network starting from November 19th, 2024, which means that FortiGates running FortiOS v7.2.0 and later v7.2 patch releases will automatically receive this IPS Engine build throughout November (refer to CSB-241115-1 on the Fortinet Support site for further information).

-• FortiOS 7.6.1 has been made available for download as of November 28th, 2024, and it includes IPS Engine 7.1026 as the built-in version (which resolves this ML-KEM issue).
+- FortiOS v7.6.1 has been made available for download as of November 28th, 2024, and it includes IPS Engine 7.1026 as the built-in version (which resolves this ML-KEM issue).
 Upgrading to FortiOS 7.6.1 is now an available option for resolving this issue.

 Note:

-The FortiGate will only auto-update the IPS Engine via FortiGuard if some kind of flow-based inspection is being actively utilized.
+The FortiGate will only auto-update the IPS Engine via FortiGuard if the flow-based inspection is being actively utilized.
 To satisfy this requirement, there must be at least one of the following configured on the FortiGate:

 This ML-KEM issue specifically affects users with Flow-based Firewall Policies using SSL/TLS Deep Inspection enabled, so this requirement should already be satisfied for affected FortiGates.